spiritualhost/sddm-nightsky/README.md

 Initial stylistic inspiration was the [ly greeter](https://github.com/fairyglade/ly).
 I hope more features can be added in the future to get even closer (e.g., the background animations).

 Some minor logical inspiration came from the [Maldives SDDM theme](https://github.com/ArtemSmaznov/SDDM-themes.git), but the changes were significant.
 The license is included as COPYING regardless.
+Copyright (C) 2012 Dr. Peter Schmidt

 The wallpaper was taken from [here](https://unsplash.com/photos/cluster-of-stars-in-the-sky-qVotvbsuM_c).
 It was created by [Paul Lichtblau](https://unsplash.com/@laup) and is covered under the [Unsplash Free Use License](https://unsplash.com/license).